Hank Aaron: Personal life

 Aaron's first marriage was to Barbara Lucas in 1953.
 They had five children: Gary, Lary, Dorinda, Gaile, and Hank Jr. He divorced Barbara in 1971 and married Billye Suber Williams on November 13, 1973.
 Aaron adopted Billye's daughter, Ceci, from her first marriage to civil rights activist Samuel Woodrow Williams.

 Despite being publicly and professionally known as "Hank," Aaron preferred to go by his given name, "Henry."
 The former name came around when Don Davidson, the public relations director for the Milwaukee Braves, began to refer to him as such in an effort to make the quiet, soft-spoken player seem more accessible to the fans and the press.

 Aaron's great-nephew, Kimani Vidal, was selected by the Los Angeles Chargers in the 2024 NFL draft.
+His sister Alfredia, Vidal's grandmother, married U.S. Representative David Scott in 1969.

 Religion

 Born and raised a Baptist, Aaron converted to Catholicism in 1959 at age 25, together with his family.
 He and his wife first became interested in the faith after the birth of their first child, whom they baptized immediately.
 A friendship with a priest later helped lead to Hank and his wife's conversion.
 Aaron was known to frequently read Thomas à Kempis' 15th-century book The Imitation of Christ, which he kept in his locker.

 In an interview in 1991, Aaron credited the priest, Fr.
 Michael Sablica, with helping him grow as a person in the 1950s.
 "He taught me what life was all about.
 But he was more than just a religious friend of mine, he was a friend because he talked as if he was not a priest sometimes."
 Active in the civil rights movement, the priest encouraged Aaron to be more publicly vocal about causes he believed in.

 Sablica also encouraged him to "attend Mass every Sunday" during Spring Training, to which he responded with the racist realities of the day: "[In Bradenton], they won't let me go to Mass."
 Sablica said in an interview that he wouldn't have blamed Aaron if he stopped practicing.
 Aaron indeed attended Friendship Baptist Church toward the end of his life, noting in his autobiography that he didn't remain a practicing Catholic for very long after converting.